dnp-grenoble/simpson/README.md

 The files uses acq_block and block diagonalisation to speed up the simulation.
 The spin system is derived from the xyz coordinates of L-Alanine.

+### Cross Polarisation

+The file cpmas.in simulates the polarisation buildup for a CH2-CO kind of system.
+The RF pulses employed here are square pulses.